 Ask yourself: If you’re a CompSci major, maybe you use AI to debug code, but you always write the logic yourself.
 If you’re a History major, maybe you use it to organize your timeline, but you never let it interpret the "why" behind the events.

-By setting these boundaries, you stay in the driver's seat.
-Don’t just be a passive user of technology—be an advocate for fair and inclusive AI on your campus.
+By setting these boundaries, you maintain control.
+Don’t just be a passive user of technology; be an advocate for fair and inclusive AI on your campus.

 Conclusion